-Today you will read a work by another famous author of the Harlem Renaissance, Zora Neal Hruston.
-(She is the woman whose picture I gave you in the slide show on Monday and you had to figure out her name.)
+Today you will read a work by another famous author of the Harlem Renaissance, Zora Neale Hurston.
+(She is the woman whose picture I gave you in the slide show last Monday and you had to figure out her name.)

 - Read How it Feels to Be Colored Me

-- Also answer these questions about the text in your English Journal:
+- Answer these questions about the text in your English Journal:

-- Describe the town Hruston grew up in.
+- Describe the town Hurston grew up in.